DiPech/alifba-eksmo-parser/README.md

 ## 3. Why separate app you might ask?

-Out production server is not so powerful as it might be.
+Our production server is not so powerful as it might be.
 Moreover, I don't want to change anything only for one supplier.
-PHP isn't a good solution for this kind of tasks as well.
+PHP isn't a good solution for this kind of task as well.

 There're some difficulties:
 - API provides lots of paginated XMLs.
 - There's no Catalogue entity at all but lots of strange entities like Niches, Segments and Subjects do the same things.
 - There're lots of "broken" products with confusing data (linked to unknown manufacturers, etc).
-- We need only specific manufacturers products and only from specific sections.
+- We need only specific manufacturers' products and only from specific sections.
-- The total size of data (hundreds of files) is about 3 GB, but in fact, my script reduces it into one single file 50mb.
+- The total size of data (hundreds of files) is about 3 GB, but in fact, my script reduces it into one single file 50 MB.
 - Lots more troubles...

 ## 4. How it works